sriramss/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

 password after the install is complete.

-The NCN root user password is stored in the Hashicorp Vault instance, and applied with the `csm.password` Ansible role via a CFS session.
+The NCN root user password is stored in the Hashicorp Vault instance, and applied with the `csm.password` Ansible role via a Configuration Framework Service (CFS) session.

-NOTE: The root password is also updated when applying the CSM Configuration Layer during NCN personalization using the `site.yml` playbook.
+**NOTE:** The root password is also updated when applying the CSM Configuration Layer during NCN personalization using the `site.yml` playbook.
 See the [Managing Configuration with CFS](operations/managing_configuration_with_CFS.md) procedure for more information.